 Graduate Programs

-Study Electrical and Computer Engineering at a Top Research University
+Study Electrical & Computer Engineering, Computer Science & Engineering and Software Engineering at a Top Research University

-University of Arizona electrical and computer engineering graduate students are forward-thinking problem solvers who ultimately find themselves in high demand in academia, industry and government.
+University of Arizona graduate students in Electrical and Computer Engineering, Computer Science and Engineering and Software Engineering are forward-thinking problem solvers who ultimately find themselves in high demand in academia, industry and government.

 Questions?
-For more information on the UA ECE graduate program contact gradadmissions@ece.arizona.edu.
+For more information on the UA ECE, CSE and SFWE graduate programs, contact gradadmissions@ece.arizona.edu.

-Highlights of the UA ECE graduate program include:
+Highlights of the UA ECE, CSE and SFWE graduate programs include:

 - Wide spectrum of interdisciplinary research